 The project B.R.A.N.D.
-NEW departs from the problem: how Europe’s emerging classical musicians – most of them prize winners of youth music competitions – will have an audience in 20 years from now.
-The partners will develop and realize innovative and digital concert strategies and formats that will include the audience in the creative process.
+NEW departed from the problem: how Europe’s emerging classical musicians – most of them prize winners of youth music competitions – will have an audience in 20 years from now.
+The partners will develop and realise innovative concert formats that include the audience in the creative process.

 This dual approach- artistic and marketing at the same time, is a central, forward-looking aspect of the project, though still very unusual in the European music sector.
 This training in economic and marketing skills will help the young musicians in building a successful career in the European music market.

 Video material of the online workshop and concert as well as the “lessons learned” of the project will be published and widely advertised on the digital platform betterconcerts.org.